 I felt a bit like Goldilocks.

-Now we have considered the Maldives before.
+Now we have considered the Maldives for a family holiday before.
 We’ve BEEN to the Maldives before.

 Here’s the thing.
 The Maldives is great but you’re held captive a bit on the resort island where you are staying.
 When we went to Kurumba 2 years ago we were coming off a pretty hectic few months.
 An international move with 10 days’ (official) notice to pack up the house, rent it out and leave.
 A dog who almost didn’t make it on the plane with us, a debilitating stomach bug 5 days into a new country where I knew no-one and more kid illnesses than I could keep count of.
 A broken toe (including surgery), Ramadan, a visit from my mum (thanks mum – kept us sane!) and the arrival of our shipment.
 Making new friends, starting nursery, starting a new job… we were exhausted and in dire need of a recharge.